DRuggeri/golang_cicdactions_example/README.md

 This repository details a morning of learning and messing with GitHub actions, golang, and Docker.
 Coming from a Concourse CI background, many Actions behaviors were similar... but some where foreign.

+Features:
+* Build/test on PR and release on tag
+* Sets version and commit info based on tag, defaults to 'testing' version and 'local' commit unless run from Github Action
+* Uses goreleaser to create/upload releases
+  * Cross compiles many OS/arch combinations
+  * Populates release notes with `.release_info.md` file
+* Builds scratch-based Docker container with the binary ONLY
+* Helper script (`scripts/do_release.sh`) to tag by just incrementing 'major', 'minor', and 'patch'

+Dependencies:
+* To push to Docker Hub, set `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME` repository secrets

 I've learned a few things in building the workflow file.
 - Build/Test a go project
   - Using the available setup-go action was simple and permits easily running your test suite across multiple versions and OSs